Link: Apply now for the Citi® / AAdvantage® Executive World Elite Mastercard®

 When it comes to spending money on the Citi AAdvantage Executive Card, here’s the rewards structure:

-- Earn 1x AAdvantage miles for all other purchases
+- Earn 1x AAdvantage miles on all other purchases

-In terms of the reward for spending, there are both better cards for purchasing airline tickets, and also better cards for everyday spending.
+In terms of the reward for spending, there are potentially better cards for purchasing airline tickets, and also better cards for everyday spending.
 However, keep in mind that the most compelling reason to spend money on the card is in order to earn elite status with American Airlines.
-Nowadays American Airlines uses the Loyalty Points system for status qualification, and credit card spending can help you earn status.
+American Airlines uses its Loyalty Points system for status qualification, and credit card spending can help you earn status.

 American’s elite requirements are currently as follows, and you earn one Loyalty Point for every dollar spent on an American Airlines credit card: